MangoLion/plotbunni/TECHNICAL_DESIGN.md

 ### 2.3.
 Data Persistence (`indexedDb.js`, `DataContext.jsx`)

--   Custom helper functions in `src/lib/indexedDb.js` provide a Promise-based API for interacting with an IndexedDB database named `PlothareDB` and an object store `ProjectDataStore`.
+-   Custom helper functions in `src/lib/indexedDb.js` provide a Promise-based API for interacting with an IndexedDB database named `PlotbunniDB` and an object store `ProjectDataStore`.
 -   **Storage Strategy for Multi-Novel Support**:
     -   A dedicated key, `NOVELS_METADATA_KEY`, is used in the `ProjectDataStore` to store an array of `NovelMetadata` objects.
 Each metadata object typically contains `{ id: string, name: string, lastModified: string }`.
     -   Each novel's full data (concepts, plan structure, etc., conforming to the `NovelData` structure defined in `models.js`) is stored as a separate entry in the `ProjectDataStore` under a unique key, patterned as `novel_data_${novelId}`.